cliosight/cliosight_templates/json_examples/project_issue_tracker/README.md

 ### [Project Detail Form](https://app1.cliosight.com/app/forms/270/show/public?noNavbar=true)  |   [Project-Requirement Drill down Report](https://app1.cliosight.com/app/reports/484/show/public?noNavbar=true)  | [Project Issue Tracker App](https://app1.cliosight.com/app/applications/1/show)

 ### Highlights
-1. Reports with links to update a row through a form, to access another report demonstrating  drilldown and to download results into a .csv file.
+1. Reports with links to update a row through a form, to access another report for drilldown or to download results into a .csv file.
 2. Reports with filters showing values from other reports, including both single and multi-select options.
 3. Reports with filters for a range of values such as timestamp, count, price, and other similar quantitative metrics.
 4. Ability to sort the values of a report column.